billy-idle/FNACSP_2010-2110/README.md

 # Five New Algorithms for the Computation of Sun Position from 2010 to 2110 in Java Language

 **Proposed by [Dr. Roberto Grena.](https://www.researchgate.net/profile/Roberto_Grena)**
-**Implemented in java languange by [Guillermo Guzmán Sánchez.](https://plus.google.com/u/0/+GuillermoGuzmánSánchez)**
+**Implemented in Java languange by [Guillermo Guzmán Sánchez.](https://plus.google.com/u/0/+GuillermoGuzmánSánchez)**

-Based on the [original C++ source code](http://www.solaritaly.enea.it/StrSunPosition/SunPositionEn.php), applying design patterns and TDD.

 ## Overview

-// TODO
+This project is based on the [original C++ source code](http://www.solaritaly.enea.it/StrSunPosition/SunPositionEn.php), translated and refactored in Java language applying design patterns and TDD.

 ## Example using SunPosition

-In this example the SunPosition computes the position at Rome (Italy), using the highest precision algorithm:
+In this example SunPosition computes the position at Rome (Italy), using the highest precision algorithm:

 ```java
 int year = 2020;